playfulprogramming/playfulprogramming/content/blog/go-embedding-interfaces/index.md

     published: '2024-03-04',
     authors: ['rusher2004'],
     tags: ['go', 'testing'],
-    description: ""
+    description: "Creating tests can feel tedious, but doing it in Go can be, dare I say, *fun*.
+Let's take a look at how embedding interfaces clears some of that tedium for us."
 }
 ---

 I think about testing a lot.
 I've come to enjoy writing the tests for the things I build more than the things themselves.
 A large reason why is because of how easy it is to do with the Go standard library, especially when it comes to mocking dependencies with the use of interfaces.
-Here I'd like to show an example of how I make use of embedding interfaces to quickly create mock
+Here I'd like to show an example of how I make use of embedding interfaces to quickly create mocks for use in tests.

 ## Embedding in Go